-Overall, the generated answers in both cases (Table 6) convey the same core meaning as the ground truth, given the high semantic similarity scores (0.94).
-However, the factual correctness is notably lower - 0.40 for Case I and 0.33 for Case II - indicating that, while the main idea is captured, some key details are either missed, misrepresented or both.
-In Case I, the answer correctly identifies the start event along with the events X and Y, both triggered by messages (see Figure 5-c), but it also includes an extra detail about the trigger of the start event that is not specified in the ground truth.
-Moreover, since the start event is not explicitly labeled in the context like the rest of the events, GPT-4 defaults to using the full generic label assigned by the modeling tool, which differs from what we call it in the ground truth (i.e., just "Start event").
+Overall, the generated answers in both cases (Table 6) convey the same core meaning as the ground truth, given the high semantic similarity scores.
+However, some key aspects are either missed, misrepresented or both.
+In Case I, the answer correctly identifies the start event along the subsequent events X and Y, both triggered by messages (see Figure 5-c), but it also includes an extra detail about the trigger of the start event that is not specified in the ground truth.
+Moreover, since the start event is not explicitly labeled in the provided context like the rest of the events, GPT-4 refers to it using the full generic label automatically assigned by the modeling tool (i.e., "Start Event (BPMN)-35353"), which differs from the name used in the ground truth (i.e., just "Start event").

 In contrast, Case II's XML-based response entirely disregards the start event.
 It also suggests that one task triggers the next.
 Although this interpretation makes sense to some extent, it certainly does not match what was expected in the ground truth/reference, leading to an even more significant drop in factual correctness.
-The semantic faithfulness scores (0.79 for Case I and 0.72 for Case II) further confirm that and even though most of the essential context is retrieved, the XML-based answer loses some important details, resulting in a lower overall match with the ground truth.